fleming99/fleming99/README.md

-- 👋 Hi, I’m @fleming99
+- 👋 Hi, I’m Rafael Fleming, 24 years old, and a Java lover.
-- 👀 I’m interested in learning about backend and IA.
+- 👀 I’m interested in learning about backend.
 - 🌱 I’m currently learning C# and Java.
 - 💞️ I’m looking to collaborate on any projects that helps me learning something new.
 - 📫 How to reach me: rfleming1235@gmail.com